adrgautier/fffunction/README.md

 ```

 The `implementation` function (named here for the example) will receive a tuple.
 This argument carries:
-- the "check" function that ensures the return value is narrowed down enought
+- the "check" function that ensures the return value is narrowed down enough
 - the argument(s) provided in the same order as declared in the signatures

 ### Narrowing type

 In the main scope of the function, the type of `arg` is **uncertain**.
 It can be either of the argument types defined in the signatures.
-We want to create a narrowed scope for each possible type :
+We want to create a narrowed scope for each possible type:

 ```ts
 function implementation ([check, arg]) {